citation-style-language/documentation/specification.rst

 --------------------

 article
-    An self-contained work made widely available but not published in a journal or other publication;
+    A self-contained work made widely available but not published in a journal or other publication;
-    Use for preprints, working papers, and similar works posted on a platform where some level of persistence or stewardship is expected (e.g. ArXiV or other preprint repositories, working paper series);
+    Use for preprints, working papers, and similar works posted on a platform where some level of persistence or stewardship is expected (e.g. arXiv or other preprint repositories, working paper series);
     For unpublished works not made widely available or only hosted on personal websites, use ``manuscript``